rtrollebo/almanakk-cli/manual.md

 * Northward equinox, or the *March equinox* (Spring equinox in the northern hepmispher, autumn equinox in the southern hemisphere)
 * Southward equinox, or the *September equinox*.

+### Solstice

+Date and time of the solstices:

+* Northern solstice, or the *June solstice* (Summer solstice in the northern hemisphere, winter solstice in the southern hemisphere).
+* Southern solstice, or the *December solstice*.

 ### Christian Holidays

 A list of holidays in the Christian Liturgical Year.
 By default, upcoming holidays from current day to the end of the current year, are shown.